Goldman Environmental Prize

 For Europe/UK media inquiries: Simon Forrester, email@example.com, + 44 (0)7932 755515

-SAN FRANCISCO, May 25, 2022—The Goldman Environmental Foundation today announced seven recipients of the 2022 Goldman Environmental Prize, the world’s foremost award for grassroots environmental activists.
+SAN FRANCISCO, April 24, 2023—The Goldman Environmental Foundation today announced six recipients of the 2023 Goldman Environmental Prize, the world’s foremost award for grassroots environmental activists.

 Awarded annually to environmental heroes from each of the world’s six inhabited continental regions, the Goldman Environmental Prize honors the achievements and leadership of grassroots environmental activists from around the world, inspiring all of us to take action to protect our planet.

 The Prize was founded in 1989 in San Francisco by philanthropists and civic leaders Rhoda and Richard Goldman.
-In 33 years, the Prize has had an immeasurable impact on the planet.
-To date, the Prize has honored 213 winners—including 95 women—from 93 nations.
+In 34 years, the Prize has had an immeasurable impact on the planet.
+To date, the Prize has honored 219 winners—including 98 women—from 95 nations.
+Many have gone on to positions as government officials, heads of state, NGO leaders, and Nobel Prize laureates.

 This year’s winners are: